VILAN-Lab/Unsupervised-Metaphor-Detection/README.md

 ## Introduction

 In this project, we investigate approaches to improve the performance of ChatGPT in detecting verb metaphors.
-By utilizing bootstrapping techniques and integrating tacit knowledge, we aim to enhance the model's understanding and detection capabilities.
+By bootstrapping and combining tacit knowledge, we aim to enhance the model's understanding and detection capabilities.

 ## Setup